 GENERAL EDUCATION REQUIREMENTS Hours

 Communications

-IST 101 Fundamentals of Communication4
+IST 101 Fundamentals of Communication 4

-IST 201 Advanced Communications4
+IST 201 Advanced Communications 4

 Connections

-IST 120 Connections 1
+IST 120 Connections 1 2

-IST 220 Connections 11
+IST 220 Connections 11 2

 Humanities, Arts, and Literature

-Classics, Philosophy, or Religious Studies
+Classics, Philosophy, or Religious Studies 3

-Literature3
+Literature 3

 (A course in literature from English, Classics or those offered in Spanish, French or German, as well as an appropriate Honors course.)

-The Arts: ART 112, MUS 142, THE 112, or other Fine Arts course
+The Arts: ART 112, MUS 142, THE 112, or other Fine Arts course 3

-Language and Cross-Cultural Experience
+Language and Cross-Cultural Experience 3-12

-Students may meet the language and cross-cultural experience requirement by completing FRN 203 and 204, GER 203 and 204, SPN 203 and 204, JPN 203 and 204, or another modern foreign language.
+Students may meet the language and cross-cultural experience requirement by completing FRN 203 and 204, GER 203 and 204, SPN 203 and 204, JPN 203 and 204, or another modern foreign language. r

-Students will be encouraged to meet this requirement through enrollment in a language study program, offered either by Marshall University or another institution, that includes intensive work in a modern foreign language.
+Students will be encouraged to meet this requirement through enrollment in a language study program, offered either by Marshall University or another instit that includes intensive work in a modern foreign language.

-Social Science
+Social Science 9

-Social Science courses are to be distributed in at least three fields chosen from Economics, Geography, History, Political Science, Psychology, and Sociology/Anthropology.
+Social Science courses are to be distributed in at least three fields chosen from Economics, Geography, History, Political Science, Psychology, and Sociology/Ampology. ıthro-

 Economics: any course.

 Geography: Any course except 101

 History: any course

-Political Science: any course
+Political Science: any course (continued)

-Psychology: any course except 223 and 417.

-Sociology/Anthropology: any course except SOC 344, 345, and 445.

-In selecting a social science course students should be sure they meet the International or Multicultural portions of the Marshall Plan.

-Public Service/Volunteer Experience

-IST 301 Public Service Experience

-Each student will participate in a public service or volunteer experience, selected with permission from his or her advisor, which gives the student an experience working in a volunteer capacity with a group, organization, or agency that offers a service to the general public.
-Such experience should consist of at least 30 contact hours accumulated over a year or less and should be related to the area of concentration.